Introduction To Financial Interferometry

 So all a trend is the sum of all the vectors or trades that formed it, and a market is the sum of all the trends.

-The question is how to rationally summarise all this information into a useful set of differential equations that can be applied to determining how dynamics markets behave.
+The question is how to rationally summarize all this information into a useful set of differential equations that can be applied to determining how dynamics markets behave.

 The Laws of Financial Interferometry.